A retrofit service for cosier, healthier, more energy efficient homes

 Cosy Homes Oxfordshire is a home eco-retrofit project that launched in early 2019 to help make homes across Oxfordshire more energy efficient – reducing their energy demand – and at the same time improving the comfort and health of residents.
 It is a partnership project delivered by the Low Carbon Hub, National Energy Foundation and RetrofitWorks.
 Find out more about the project partners.

-Cosy Homes Oxfordshire is one of a number of trial home eco-retrofit projects currently being funded by the Department of Business, Energy and Industrial Strategy (BEIS).
-Our trial is unique because we are working collaboratively with low carbon community groups across Oxfordshire to encourage uptake locally.
-In the first phase of trial we have been working with:
+Cosy Homes Oxfordshire is one of a number of trial home eco-retrofit projects which received two years of pilot funding from the Department of Business, Energy and Industrial Strategy (BEIS).
+Our trial was unique because we are working collaboratively with low carbon community groups across Oxfordshire to encourage uptake locally.
+In the first phase of trial we worked with:

 - Rose Hill and Iffley Low Carbon (RHILC)